goshiphq/goship-cms/content/blog/how-shipping-has-evolved-over-the-years.md

 ---
-keywords: how shipping has evolved, last changes in shipping industry
+keywords: how shipping has evolved, last changes in shipping industry, changes in shipping industry, changes in logistics, logistics development, development of shipping
 author: GoShip Admin
 title: How Shipping Has Evolved Over the Years
 intro: "It’s crazy to think about how much the shipping industry has changed